boonebgorges/bbg-record-blog-role-changes/readme.txt

 = 0.4 =
 * Move admin page to Network admin area (under Users menu) (if MS is activated, otherwise - under Tools)
+* "Delete all records" button in admin area (be careful with it!)
-* SOme other minor code changes
+* Some other minor code changes

 = 0.3 =
 * Added admin page to look the data in dashboard